lukasveselovsky/Cypress_examples/README.md

 ## Introduction

-This repository houses automated tests implemented with Playwright, an open-source Node.js library for automating browsers.
-Playwright offers a powerful set of features for automating web interactions across different browsers, making it an excellent choice for testing web applications.
+This repository houses automated tests implemented with Cypresss.
+The tests were created as part of learning Cypress technology using the Trello which you can find here https://github.com/filiphric/trelloapp-vue-vite-ts.git.
+If you want to see how individual tests work on a real application you need to add this application to your project.

+To install, simply clone Trello app project and

+1. `npm install`
+2. `npm start`

 ## Project Structure